flightaware/tohil/README.md

 'hello, karl'
 ```

-Although we could easily make tohil.subst support the "to=" way of request a type conversion, is there any case where you wouldn't just expect it to return a string?
+The "to=" way of requesting a type conversion is supported.
+Although you might not care about converting to int or float or something, you might want a tohil.tclobj for your efforts, anirite?

 #### tohil.interact